chenrubin/Practice/README.md

 # Practice
-Includes practice of different interview quesitons in all kinds of langualges
+Includes practice of different interview questions in all kinds of langualges